Mulliman/PanoCapture/docs/index.md

 # How PanoCapture works

-PanoCapture is a Capture One plugin that alows you to generatate panoramas using the open source program Hugin without leaving Capture One.
+PanoCapture is a Capture One plugin that alows you to generate panoramas using the open source program Hugin without leaving Capture One.
 It is not designed to provide precise control over creating the stitched images, it is to streamline creating panoramas with a generic process that should suit the majority of images.

 ## Hugin Installation

 Before installing PanoCapture you must install Hugin.

-<a href="http://hugin.sourceforge.net/download/">You can download Hugin here.</a>
+<a target="_blank" href="http://hugin.sourceforge.net/download/">You can download Hugin here.</a>

 PanoCapture looks for Hugin in the directory `C:\Program Files\Hugin` by default, but this can be changed within Capture One if required.